joekaiser/QuantumFlux/README.md

 ## QuantumFlux for Minecraft 1.7.10

 Source code and bug tacker.
-More information can be found on the official forum topic or the [website](http://joekaiser.github.io/QuantumFlux/)
+More information can be found on the official [forum topic](bitly.com/19gUP8j) or the wiki

 ### About